NCGM-genome/WGSpipeline/README.md

     --chrY_interval WGSpipeline/interval_files/chrY.bed
 ```

-When `--knownSites` option is used, then BQSR will be applied and `<prefix>.bqsr.recla.table` file will not be empty.
+When `--knownSites` option is used, then non-empty BQSR table file `<prefix>.bqsr.recla.table` will be created.
+Note that BQSR is not applied to the output cram file.

 Output files will be saved in the directory `/path/to/working/directory/tutorial_03`:
 ```